A never-ending story

-During the migration, around 250,000 wildebeest and 30,000 zebra die every year as a result of predation by carnivores, but also from drowning, thirst, hunger, and exhaustion.
+During the migration about 250,000 wildebeest and 30,000 zebra die every year as a result of predation by carnivores, drowning, thirst, hunger, and exhaustion.

 And following the herds is another migratory species – human safari die-hards, who revel in the drama and magic of this, the Greatest Show on Earth.
 This is no cookie-cutter safari, as nature does not keep Swiss time, and even the well-documented river crossings are not predictable as to when and where.
 In fact, it’s the unpredictability that is the drawcard, and experienced travellers and guides know how to enjoy the many layers of bush life while waiting for the dramatic river crossings and predator action.

 Rainfall drives the event, so tracking the herds is not an exact science, but the same general pattern plays out each year.

 It is the first rains in the southern Serengeti plains that beckon the herds to the Ndutu area.
 If you want to find the wildebeest in January, Naabi Hill and Lobo are the places to look.
 Many females in the herd are heavily pregnant at this point and moving towards greener grasses is of top priority.